ethereum/ethereum.js/docs/docs/guides/18_migration_viem/index.md

 npm install viem@2
 ```

-## Providers Initialization
+## Providers

-When migrating from Web3.js to viem, the first step is to update how you connect to the Ethereum network.
+When migrating from Web3.js to Viem, the first step is to update how you connect to the Ethereum network.
 Both libraries use providers, but their initialization differs.

 ```javascript
 import Web3 from 'web3';